Omagh: Townlands

+Economy

+Retail

+Omagh is the main retail centre for Tyrone, as well as the West of Ulster (behind Derry and Letterkenny), due to its central location.
+In the period 2000–2003, over £80 million was invested in Omagh, and 60960 m2 of new retail space was created.
+Shopping areas in Omagh include the Main Street, Great Northern Road Retail Park and the Showgrounds Retail Park on Sedan Avenue in the town centre.
+Market Street/High Street is also a prominent shopping street, which includes high street stores such as DV8 and Primark.

+Events and culture

+Strule Arts Centre is an example of urban renewal in Omagh town centre.
+Opened in 2007, this civic building is located in a newly created public space which was reclaimed from a formerly disused area between the River Strule and High Street.

+The Mid Ulster Film Festival, established in 2004, took place in Omagh until its cancellation in 2010.

 Places of interest

-Tourist attractions
+The 'Omagh Accessible Shared Inclusive Space' (OASIS), a £4.5 million facelift for Omagh's riverbank, was funded by the European Union and planning approved in 2013.
+Construction began in March 2014, and the OASIS plaza was officially opened in June 2015.

-The Ulster American Folk Park near Omagh includes the cottage where Thomas Mellon was born in 1813, before emigrating to Pennsylvania, in the United States when he was five.
-His son Andrew W. Mellon became secretary of the US Treasury.
+The Ulster American Folk Park, near Omagh, includes the cottage where Thomas Mellon was born (in 1813) before his family emigrated to Pennsylvania in the United States.
+His son, Andrew W. Mellon, became secretary of the US Treasury.
 The park is an open-air museum that explores the journey made by the Irish (specifically those from Ulster) to America during the 1800s.
-The park is used to host events during Easter, Christmas, Fourth of July and Halloween.
-It also hosts a major Bluegrass festival every year.
+The park is used to host seasonal events and also hosts a Bluegrass festival every year.
 Over 127,000 people visited the park in 2003.

 The Gortin Glens Forest Park, 16 km north of Omagh, is a large forest with a deer enclosure and several waterfalls and lakes.

-Strule Arts Centre opened in 2007 is an example of urban renewal in Omagh town centre: a modern civic building, in a newly created public space reclaimed from the formerly disused area, between the River Strule and High Street.